-The Draft EIR identified the Move Whistlestop Alternative as the preferred alternative.
+The Draft EIR identified the Move Whistlestop Alternative as the preferred alternative and outlines that there would be no significant and unavoidable impacts associated with this alternative.
 This alternative relocates the current facility one block to the north (between 3rd/4th and Tamalpais/Hetherton Streets) and in staff's opinion, offers the only truly integrated transit center with rail and bus.
-This alternative supports transit operations, creates a welcoming and safe environment for pedestrians and transit users, and will be an attractive feature for the community.
-Overall, staff feel the Draft Environmental Impact Report evaluated the alternatives with input from transit operators and the community, and the evaluation and supports the report's identified preferred alternative.
+Overall, staff feel the Draft Environmental Impact Report accurately addressed the associated environmental impacts based on the project's purpose and need statement and based on the analysis, supports the report's identified preferred alternative.